 Payors whose child support order was made before May 1, 1997, can deduct child support they pay from their income for tax purposes.
 Those payors whose child support orders were made on or after May 1, 1997, can't deduct the child support they pay from their income for tax purposes.

-For more information about income tax rules, see the Tax Matters Toolkit, a two-part online resource from the Canadian Bar Association that explains the rules that apply when you separate or divorce, including child support rules.
+For more information about income tax rules, see the Tax Matters Toolkit, an online resource from the Canadian Bar Association that explains the rules that apply when you separate or divorce, including child support rules.

 Arrears are past support payments that haven't been paid.
 While the law does allow a judge or master to reduce or cancel arrears, it's difficult to do unless there's a very good reason for the change.